 ✅ No Grace Period

-In Minnesota, there is an 8% per month cap on late fees for overdue invoices.
-After a balance becomes overdue, businesses in Minnesota are not required to allow a grace period, however, we recommend allowing seven days as best practice.
+In Minnesota, there is an 8% per month cap on late fees for overdue invoices and commercial lease payments.
+The late fee policy must be agreed upon in writing.
+After a balance becomes overdue, businesses in Minnesota are not required to allow a grace period, however, we recommend allowing five to seven days as best practice.

 ✅ No Max Late Fee